 Stan joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Stan's most recent donation traveled 2,600 miles to support Israel, a curious baby and animal lover from Colombia, to fund a polydactyly procedure so he can return to pursuing his dreams free of discomfort.
+Stan's most recent donation traveled 8,800 miles to support Ly Houn, a nine-year-old student from Cambodia, to fund burn contracture release surgery so he can return to pursuing his dreams free of discomfort.

 Stan has funded healthcare for 46 patients in 9 countries.